aria1991/Dashboard-patient/README.md

 # Dashboard-patient
-A python dashboard using Dash for patient's vital signs
+A python dashboard deployed on AWS beanstalk and using Dash for patient's vital signs